Spring on the York College campus

 Pre-Law Information

-• Preparing for Law School Packet is located in Spartan Career Path.
-Go to your MY YCP portal page and click on the green "C" icon.
-The packet is in the Document Library.
+• Preparing for Law School Packet is located in Handshake.
+Go to your MY YCP portal page and click on the "H" icon.
+The packet is in Resources.

 • Info for Law School web pages via the Department of History and Political Science